Special educational needs and disability (SEND)

 Do students with SEND make good progress at KEVI?
 How does the school know how well my child is doing?

-The academy was inspected by Ofsted in May 2014.
-Inspectors reported that "Individual and highly personalised support ensures that disabled students and those who have special educational needs receive the help they need to achieve well." and that "Good support from teaching assistants to improve reading builds students' confidence and self-esteem, and prepares them well for learning later in the academy".
+Ofsted inspectors reported that "Individual and highly personalised support ensures that disabled students and those who have special educational needs receive the help they need to achieve well." and that "Good support from teaching assistants to improve reading builds students' confidence and self-esteem, and prepares them well for learning later in the academy".

 Statistics are only one part of the picture and progress can be measured in many different ways.
 Many aspects of a students’ progress cannot be so easily measured but are equally important to the development of the whole child; growing independence, self-confidence, self-organisation, behaviour management, self-discipline, inner resolve, resilience, willingness to be involved and participate in opportunities to name but a few.
 The pastoral care and nurturing of the whole child to achieve their potential as a well-rounded and confident young person equipped with the skills to go out into the wider world plays a pivotal role in the day to day life of students here at King Edward’s.